New results on graph matching from degree preserving growth: Abstract

 \section{Abstract}

+The recently introduced \emph{Degree Preserving Growth} model (Nature Physics, \DOI{10.1038/s41567-021-01417-7}) uses matchings to insert new vertices of prescribed degrees into the current graph of an ever-growing graph sequence.
+The process depends both on the size of the largest available matchings, which is our focus here, as well as on the actual choice of the matching.

+First we show that the question whether a graphic degree sequence, extended with a new degree $2\delta$ remains graphic is closely related to the available matchings in the realizations of the sequence.
+Namely we prove that the extension problem is equivalent to the existence of a realization of the original degree sequence with a matching of size $\delta$.

-In this paper we study the relationship between the degree sequence of a graph and its matching number.
-First, we prove that whether a degree sequence can be extended with a new degree $\delta$ is equivalent to the existence of a realization of the original degree sequence with a matching of size $\delta/2$ that covers the largest $\delta$ degrees.
-Second, we estimate the minimum size of both the maximal and the maximum matching, as determined by the degree sequence, for any realization.
-Furthermore, we also estimate the maximum value of the matching number over all possible realizations for the degree sequence.
+Second we present lower bounds for the \emph{forcible matching number} of degree sequences.
+This number is the size of the maximum matchings in any realization of the degree sequence.
+We then study bounds on the size of maximal matchings in \emph{some} realizations of the sequence, known as the \emph{potential matching number}.
+We also estimate the minimum size of both the maximal and the maximum matchings, as determined by the degree sequence, independently of graphical realizations.
 Along this line we answer a question raised by Biedl, Demaine \emph{et al.} (\DOI{10.1016/j.disc.2004.05.003}).
-These results are all closely connected to the recently introduced family of \emph{Degree Preserving Growth} graph-dynamics (\DOI{10.1038/s41567-021-01417-7}).